docker/docs/content/manuals/desktop/uninstall.md

 To uninstall Docker Desktop from your Mac:

-1. From the Docker menu, select the **Troubleshoot** icon in the top-right corner of Docker Desktop Dashboard and then select **Uninstall**.
+1. From the Docker menu, select the **Troubleshoot** icon in the top-right corner of the Docker Desktop Dashboard and then select **Uninstall**.
 2. Select **Uninstall** to confirm your selection.

 You can also uninstall Docker Desktop from the CLI.
 Run: